Catholic Support of a Medical Mission in 1912

 CMMB’s new logo was designed to evoke the sacred Madonna and child – the heart of CMMB’s Catholic faith – with a new, rounded shape.
 The stylized ampersand (&) is also central to CMMB’s commitment to actively collaborate with other non-profits, governments, and community organizations all over the world.

-The new visual identity and brand was launched to more accurately reflect the work that CMMB is doing today.
-CMMB President and CEO Bruce Wilkinson explained,”CMMB’s new logo and brand emphasizes our accomplishments, and we believe, will inspire a growing global community to join us in achieving our future vision of ‘Healthier Lives Worldwide.’”
+The new visual identity and brand were launched to more accurately reflect the work that CMMB is doing today.
+Former CMMB President and CEO Bruce Wilkinson explained, “CMMB’s new logo and brand emphasizes our accomplishments, and we believe, will inspire a growing global community to join us in achieving our future vision of ‘Healthier Lives Worldwide.’”

 Firmly grounded in the basic tenets of Catholic charity, CMMB has long believed that access to quality healthcare is a basic human right.
 Today, women and children continue to be among the most vulnerable populations in the world, still suffering the most from illness, poverty and disparity.
 Despite serving critical roles within their communities, many women and children lack access to basic healthcare, compounding many other threats to their ongoing health and well-being.